niccolo-sfregola/niccolosfregola/README.md

 My bachelor thesis on optimizing a PPO algorithm for quantum noise modeling and study of shot-dependence of performance

 ### Quantum Support Vector Classifier for Breast Cancer Detection
-Qiskit Fall Fest 2025 - Project
+Qiskit Fall Fest 2025 Project where I developed and trained a Qiskit-based Quantum SVM with a custom quantum feature map to classify the Breast Cancer dataset.

 ### Domain Adaptation Methods for Quantum Phase Transitions
 Individual research project in which I developed and trained an Adversarial Domain Adaptation (DANN) neural network to investigate